osamabg1999/StockMinds-Predicting-Stock-Prices-with-ML/README.md

 # Project Overview
-In this project, we'll predict the price of a company's stock.
+In this project, we'll predict a company's stock price.

 **Project Steps**
 - Download data from investing.com